Arka161/PicoVoiceImplementations/patternMatcher/README.md

 ## Install requirements:

-You only need the `unittest` module for this repository.
+You only need the `unittest` module for this repository (also `black`).
 If you do not have the same, please run the command given below.

 ```
 pip install -r requirements.txt